TinyCircuits/TinyCircuits-Thumby-Games/Tiny_Monster_Trainer/README.md

 Updates as of 01/17/23:
-Added battle.py so that the battle code is in once place.
+Added battle.py so that the battle code is in one place.
 Added a new animation for training HP & Agility.
 Added a new animation for training Mysticism & Tinfoil.
 Fixed it so you can't give a name more than 12 characters.